Tuesday, October 30, 2012

 We’d toss all the stuff onto 4-wheeled handcarts and roll them out to the floor, dropping them off in their proper departments like we were bus drivers for low-cost Chinese goods.
 It could be a real workout.

 We also used to store our fixtures in a stationary truck at one of our two loading docks.
 One time, I was helping another guy take a large 4 x 4 bin out of storage and onto the floor.
 It was definitely a 2-man job.
-Anyway, we each had an end and I was walking backward out of the truck, when I stepped into an 8-inch gap between the back edge of the truck and the front edge of the dock.
+Anyway, we each had an end and I was walking backward out of the truck when I stepped into the 8-inch gap between the back edge of the truck and the front edge of the dock.
 It was kind of like when you think there’s one more stair but it’s not there.
-When I took that last step, my leg plunged down between the two right-angled edges until I was down to my knee… all the while holding up that heavy-assed display bin.
+When I took that last step, my leg plunged down between the two right-angled edges until I was down to my knee, all the while holding up that heavy-assed display bin.
 And I was lucky I didn't tear the ligaments in my other knee that was still up on top, as it got twisted and torqued around.
 Holy ACL!

-My buddy got the bin off me and hoisted me back up, but at first, I thought I tore my Achille's tendon.
+My buddy got the bin off me and hoisted me back up, but at first, I thought I tore my Achilles tendon.
 Had to limp on out to the emergency care unit nearby, but luckily it was just a bad bruise.
 It was my first Workman’s Comp claim, though, (for the clinic bill).
 I probably should have milked it more, but I was back at work the next day.

 Christmases could get really crazy, but it was weird.
 Because of all the lead time needed, we really weren't all that busy for the two weeks leading up to Christmas, other than selling off the pre-decorated Christmas trees we’d made.
-But the day after… it was sheer madness.
+But the day after, it was sheer madness.

 My manager wouldn't play, though.
 I’d ask her, “When are we knocking down to 50%?